Hollister Avenue. It’s Goleta’s main street and we drive on it everyday.

 Around the same time, Kate Den Bell filed a lawsuit against Hollister.
 She was the oldest child of Nicolas Den, and she knew that he had bought the Tecoltito Canyon before it could legally be sold.
 She hired the famous real estate lawyer Thomas Bishop to get her family’s land back.
 Hollister was outraged, but he knew deep inside she was right, and as the court battle raged on for years and years, his health suffered.

 Additional bad luck struck W.W. when he accidentally ate strychnine poison that was used to kill gophers on his ranch.
 Dr. Winchester saved his life from the poisoning, but in his weakened state, he caught a fatal case of pneumonia.
+His business partners sensed the end was near, so in an 1881 settlement, the Dibblees got Rancho San Julian and Hollister took several smaller ranches.
+Annie reportedly said that the Dibblees had gotten the pie while they had been left with the crust.

 With the stress of the long running lawsuit already taking a heavy toll, the poisoning and pneumonia were the last straw, and he passed away in a private suite in his Ellwood Hotel on August 8th, 1886.
 Banks and storefronts were closed and draped in black as the whole city mourned the loss of their most important citizen and the Daily News wrote, “Santa Barbara has lost her best friend”.